alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 Haskell to Swift**, and vice versa.
 We are going to **serialize (most) inputs and outputs** of a function.
-Even though the serialization as it will be described may seem complex, it can be automated with Template Haskell and Swift Macros and packed into a neat interface -- which I've done at [haskell-swift](https://github.com/alt-romes/haskell-swift).
+Even though the serialization as it will be described may seem complex, it can be automated with Template Haskell and Swift Macros and packed into a neat interface -- which I've done in [haskell-swift](https://github.com/alt-romes/haskell-swift).

 <!-- -- though, in a follow up post, I will also dive a -->